 - The chicken was a friend of Heffer's, who unknowingly ends up eating her.

-- In another episode, Heffer (thinking Filbert is an alien spy) runs out of the restaurant screaming "Chokey Chicken is people!" past a family of chickens.
+- In another episode, Heffer (thinking Filbert is an alien spy) runs out of the restaurant screaming "Chokey Chicken is people!" past a family of chickens who are about to go inside.

-- A sketch in [[Western Animation/MAD]] involved Mickey Mouse offering rat extermination services.
+- A sketch in MAD involved Mickey Mouse offering rat extermination services.
 He references this trope, pointing out how people are fine with a pig mascot that sells bacon, but not with a rat that captures mice.